slowernews/wisdom-tldr/README.md

 Hint from interviews: People will describe your strengths, if you ask them why did you ask him for an interview.
 Than work from there.

-100% on one thing or 80% on 5 things!
-100% -> 100% time
-5 * 80% -> 5 * 20% = 100%

-I wouldn’t say I was hired because I’m really good with a piece of software, you are hired to problem solve: that problem being the brief and your solution being a design.
-No one cares how you get from A to B as long as you get there fast and the design looks good.

 Happy, Smart, and Useful

-stack of skills -- scott adams

 A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
 Specialization is for insects. -- Robert Heinlein
 -->